 USAA offers insurance coverage only to members of the military, veterans and their immediate family members.
 If you qualify for coverage, USAA may be appealing due to its low average full coverage premium.
 Customers can upgrade their policies with coverage for roadside assistance, rental reimbursement and accident forgiveness.
-USAA is not eligible for official ranking with J.D.
-Power due to its eligibility restrictions, but the company does consistently receive high customer satisfaction scores.
+USAA is not eligible for an official ranking with J.D.
+Power due to its eligibility restrictions, but the company consistently earns high customer satisfaction scores.
 USAA carries an A++ (Superior) financial strength rating from AM Best, as well as an Aaa from Moody’s and AAA from Standard & Poor’s.

 Learn more: USAA Insurance review

-If budget is your primary concern and you do not qualify for USAA, Geico could be a good choice.
-The company is well known for its low average premiums and long list of discounts that might help you save even more.
+If budget is your primary concern and you do not qualify for USAA, Geico could be a good choice for your auto coverage.
+The company is well known for its low average premiums and wide variety of discounts that might help you save even more.
 Geico also has highly-rated digital tools available for those who prefer to handle their coverage online or via a mobile app.
-However, Geico’s policies do not come with many options for customizations.
+However, Geico’s policies do not come with many options for customization.
 The company offers fewer endorsements than many of its competitors.
 Geico earns solid customer satisfaction scores from J.D.
 Power and carriers an A++ (Superior) financial strength rating from AM Best, as well as an Aa1 from Moody’s and AA+ from Standard & Poor’s.

 Learn more: Geico Insurance review

-State Farm is the largest car insurance company by market share in the country and could be appealing if you prefer handling your coverage in-person as they have a network of more than 19,000 local agents across the country.
+State Farm is the largest auto insurance company in the U.S. by market share and could be appealing if you prefer handling your coverage in-person as they have a network of more than 19,000 local agents across the country.
 The company’s nationwide network of over 19,000 agents makes it likely that there is one near you.
 State Farm received an above-industry-average score for claims satisfaction from J.D.
 Power.
 However, the National Association of Insurance Commissioners (NAIC) recorded an above-average number of complaints regarding State Farm’s overall service.
 The company carries an A++ (Superior) financial strength rating from AM Best, and an AA from Standard & Poor’s.

 Learn more: State Farm Insurance review

 Progressive stands out for making the insurance shopping process easy.
 Not only can you compare the prices for several companies from Progressive’s website, but you can also use the Name Your Price tool to see a range of coverage options within your budget.
 The company has the highest premium on our list but also offers numerous discounts that might help you save.
 Progressive carries an A+ (Superior) financial strength rating from AM Best, and a Aa from Moody’s and AA from Standard & Poor’s.
 However, Progressive’s ranking for claims service from J.D.
 Power was well below the industry average.